safer-r/saferGG/README.md

-cute_little_R_functions.R	file that has to be sourced cute_little_R_functions.docx	just for easier code reading examples_alone.txt	compile all the examples of each of the 17 functions into a single file
+cute_little_R_functions.R	file that has to be sourced cute_little_R_functions.docx	just for easier code reading examples_alone.txt	compile all the examples of the functions into a single file

 #### WEB LOCATION